GetLocalPlayer/Vagrants/README.md

 ![Logo](Logo.jpg)

-I can't work on efficiently since Reforged release.
-Currently the map is just a collection of items and abilities for a "Custom Hero"-type map.
+I can't work on the map efficiently since Reforged release.
+Currently, the map is just a collection of items and abilities for a "Custom Hero"-type map.

 ## In-game Commands